 - Unions not only bargain for higher wages, they reduce inequality by increasing pay transparency.
 For example, a recent analysis by a journalists’ union of their wage data revealed pervasive pay inequality in the industry, prompting a promise of immediate action by at least one national newspaper.

 What We Need To Do To Achieve Equal Pay

 In order to finally achieve equal pay, we need to:

 - Strengthen our equal pay laws so that women are better able to fight back against pay discrimination.

 - Build ladders to better paying jobs for women by removing barriers to entry into male-dominated fields.

 - Lift up the wages of women in low-wage jobs by raising the minimum wage and ensuring that tipped workers receive at least the regular minimum wage before tips.

 - Increase the availability of high-quality, affordable child care.

-- Help prevent and remedy caregiver and pregnancy discrimination against women workers.
+- Help prevent and remedy caregiver discrimination, and protect workers from pregnancy discrimination.